rinehartpatrick/TheoBot/README.md

-# TheoBot: A Fine-Tuned LLM for Theological Studies
+# Theobot: A Fine-Tuned LLM for Theological Studies
 ---
-TheoBot is a specialized large language model fine-tuned to provide accurate and contextually aware answers on theology, with a focus on Christianity and Judaism.
+Theobot is a specialized large language model fine-tuned to provide accurate and contextually aware answers on theology, with a focus on Christianity and Judaism.
 It is built on the `Qwen/Qwen2.5-7B-Instruct` model and has been aligned with the six core themes of the UK's **GCSE Religious Education** curriculum:

 1. Relationships & Families
 2. Religion & Life